 Because remote teams are distributed around the world, there’s a chance your team members might never meet face-to-face.
 However, that doesn’t mean they can’t open up their homes to one another.

 Help Scout recently started an internal MTV Cribs-inspired video series, where team members show off their homes and personality in quick self-made videos a la the classic ’90s show.

 It makes for both an interesting look into the personal lives of your co-workers and is also a hilarious way to get to know your entire team better.
-Check out the video below to see what Help Scout’s MTV Cribs-inspired videos look like.

 2. A Slack Channel For Team Members To Post Funny Pictures Of Their Pets

 This one’s a company favorite.

 In March we made a Slack channel called #pets-of-museum-hack where we post pictures of our pets making funny faces and doing hilarious things.

 This is a really simple channel and it takes very little effort/maintenance, but there’s a big payoff in the amount of team building and culture boosting it provides!

 Here are some of our favorite pictures to date: